lionelmace/ibmcloud-utils/satellite/README.md

 # Satellite demo

-This shell script will prepare for you a Satellite demo environement.
+This shell script will prepare for you a Satellite demo environment.
-It will create those resources unless the names you provided match an existing instance:
+It will create all the resources below.
+All those resources will be created with the prefix **sat**.

-* Resource Group
+* A Resource Group
-* VPC, Subnet, Public Gateway
+* A VPC with one Subnet and its Public Gateway
-* Satellite location
+* A Satellite location
 * 6 VSIs in VPC
 * Assign 3 hosts for the location control plane.

-> All the resources will be created with the prefix **sat**.
 > The script does not provision the OpenShift cluster in the location.

 ## Pre Requisites